Kirina/Automated_ecg_assessment/README.md

 ![screenshot of toolbox](https://github.com/Kirina/Automated_ecg_assessment/blob/c9e659bf2a45ab2bf8e3cf973a6608e38baa158e/Toolbox_12_lead_example.png)

 Clinking the `Import Data` button will open the file explorer where you can select an ECG recording to analyse.
 This data should be 10 seconds, 500 Hz and between 1 and 12 leads (data shape: nr_leads x 5000).
 The toolbox is currently able to accept files with the following extensions: .txt, .csv, .hea, .xls, .xlsx, and .wav..
-Clicking the `Process Data` button will display a results table with the results of individual quality assessment algorithms and the final consensus.
+Clicking the `Process` button will display a results table with the results of individual quality assessment algorithms and the final consensus.

 ### Downloading and running Toolbox
 The `requirements_toolbox.txt` file in the toolbox folder contains all the packages needed to run the toolbox.